-Your blood pressure can be measured at home, or at your health care provider's office, a fire station, pharmacies, and many other places.
+You can measure your blood pressure at home.
+You can also have it checked at your health care provider's office, a fire station, or with blood pressure machines in drug stores and other places.

 You or your health care provider will wrap the blood pressure cuff snugly around your upper arm.
 The lower edge of the cuff should be 1 inch above the bend of your elbow.

 Inflating the cuff too slowly or not inflating it to a high enough pressure may cause a false reading.
 If you loosen the valve too much, you will not be able to measure your blood pressure.

 The procedure may be done two or more times.

 Before you measure your blood pressure:

 Take two or three readings at a sitting.
 Take the readings 1 minute apart.
 Remain seated.
 When checking your blood pressure outside the doctor's office, note the time of the readings.
 Your health care provider may suggest that you do your readings at certain times.

 You will feel slight discomfort when the blood pressure cuff is inflated to its highest level.

 High blood pressure has no symptoms so you may not know if you have this problem.
 High blood pressure is often discovered during a visit to the health care provider for another reason.

 Finding high blood pressure and treating it early can help prevent heart disease, stroke, eye problems, or chronic kidney disease.